igfarm/roFrame/README.md

     python discovery.py

 Add a few images to the `pictures` folder.
-In my case the panel I am using has a resolution of 1024x600, so pictures should be that size.
+In my case, the panel I am using has a resolution of 1024x600, so pictures should be that size.
 If you don't do this step, you will be rewarded with some modern art on your frame.

-Test that things are working as expect by staring the frame application
+Test that things are working as expected by starting the frame application:

     python app.py

-and open a browser and open the URL of the machine app is running as indicated when running app.
+and open a browser and open the URL of the machine the app is running on as indicated when running the app.

 ### Install and configure OS